xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 - Extend the problem model by taking the communication overhhead into account.
 As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.
 - Consider jobs that are of different importance and thus are associated with different number of replicas.
 - As the authors mentioned, we can consider other constraints such as the memory limits of processors, or power consumption.
-- Still, cancellation may be applicable to the problem when some replica has executed successfully.
-It seems cancellation will make the partioning problem as an online problem.
-However, in order to meet the hard deadline, the possible of cancellation will not help in accomodating more tasks, it can only be used for purpose of energy saving etc.
+- Still, cancellation may be applicable to the problem when a replica of a task has executed successfully.
+It seems cancellation will make the partioning problem an online problem.
+However, in order to meet the hard deadline, the possibility of cancellation will not help in accomodating more tasks, it can only be used for energy saving purpose etc.

 ### Questions
 - I am not clear how the constraints in the integer programming could ensure that all tasks meet with their deadline.